Search

 We have been working with local hapū and talking to community organisations, residents, schools and businesses to get an understanding of the things that are important to them.
 We have taken the things people have told us they love, wish, and wonder for the future of Cameron Road to develop a preferred option with a focus on specific outcomes that can improve Cameron Road for those that live, study, work and travel through here.

-The upgrade to the section of Cameron Road between Harington Street and 17th Avenue (Stage 1), which is currently being constructed, needed a different focus from the section between 17th Avenue and Cheyne Road, Pyes Pā (Stage 2).
+The upgrade to the section of Cameron Road between Harington Street and 17th Avenue (Stage 1), needed a different focus from the section between 17th Avenue and Cheyne Road, Pyes Pā (Stage 2).

 As Stages 1 and 2 are within the same road corridor, there will naturally be some consistency and connectivity between the two stages.
 However, there are different communities, land use and aspirations for the future within Stage 2 that need to be recognised through the proposed upgrades.
 For example, Greerton Village has different needs from the area around Tauranga Hospital.
 For this reason, we are taking a fresh approach to this project to look at what is important to the communities within five distinct areas along this section of Cameron Road.
 There are some important goals for this project including improving safety for all users, acknowledging the history of the area, and recognising the importance of place.
 We are looking at ways to protect the sense of place and community, the cultural heritage and street greening, with safety for all users as the top priority.
 While there may be some similarities in parts, Stage 2 will not be a replica of the style of upgrades being constructed for Stage 1.